MercurialJD/Elevator/README.md

 # README

+This repo contains 1/3 part of the projects done during the course Software Engineering (CS132) Spring 2020 at Shanghaitech University.

+You may refer to all projects @SJD-WillCarryUs (https://github.com/SJD-WillCarryUs).

 This is a model of elevator implemented by MATLAB (Version: R2019B).

 - You can run the model by run `main.m`.